CalemRoelofs/Theia/README.md

     - Allow users to see the profile history for a server at a given date/time.
     - Figure out what else to put in the top navbar.
     - Add pagination for changelogs and alertlogs
+    - Write a nicer and more descriptive README